-The distinguishing feature of a spreadsheet program such as Excel is that it allows you to create mathematical formulas and execute functions.
-Otherwise, it is not much more than a large table for displaying text.
-This page will show you how to create these calculations.
+An important feature of the Excel spreadsheet program is that it allows you to create formulas that will automatically calculate results.
+Without formulas, a spreadsheet is not much more than a large table for displaying text.

 Relative, Absolute, and Mixed Referencing

 Functions can be a more efficient way of performing mathematical operations than formulas.
 For example, if you wanted to add the values of cells D1 through D10, you would type the formula "=D1+D2+D3+D4+D5+D6+D7+D8+D9+D10".
 A shorter way would be to use the SUM function and simply type "=SUM(D1:D10)".
-Several other functions and examples are given in the table below:
+Several other function commands and examples of functions are given in the table below:

 |AVERAGE||=AVERAGE(B1:B10)||Finds the average of cells B1 through B10|